 - 1 tsp grated fresh ginger

-- 1 tbsp (15 g) gochujang (Korean red pepper paste -- this Wholly Gochujang is the cleanest brand I could find on Amazon as recommended by a fellow paleo blogger)
+- 1 tbsp (15 g) wheat-free gochujang (Korean red pepper paste -- this Wholly Gochujang is the only one I can find that is wheat-free)

 - ½ tsp sea salt

-- 2 tsp (9 g) gochugaru (Korean red pepper flakes -- this is the kind I have been using)
+- 2 tsp (9 g) gochugaru (Korean red pepper flakes -- this is the kind I use)

 - 1 tbsp (11 g) cayenne pepper